mobxjs/mobx/docs/refguide/reaction.md

 Reaction accepts a third argument as an options object with the following optional options:

 -   `fireImmediately`: Boolean that indicates that the effect function should immediately be triggered after the first run of the data function. `false` by default.
--   `delay`: Number in milliseconds that can be used to debounce the effect function.
-If zero (the default), no debouncing will happen.
+-   `delay`: Number in milliseconds that can be used to throttle the effect function.
+If zero (the default), no throttling will happen.
 -   `equals`: `comparer.default` by default.
 If specified, this comparer function will be used to compare the previous and next values produced by the _data_ function.
 The _effect_ function will only be invoked if this function returns false.
 If specified, this will override `compareStructural`.
 -   `name`: String that is used as name for this reaction in for example [`spy`](spy.md) events.
 -   `onError`: function that will handle the errors of this reaction, rather then propagating them.